-I haven’t blogged about marriage in a while.
+I haven’t blogged about married life in a while.

 The desert moments.
 Difficulties, struggles and challenges of life.

-I never imagined how different our marriage would look after the unbelievable amount of change, transition, and life that has happened over the past years of missionary life.
+I never imagined how different married life would look after the unbelievable amount of change, transition, and life that has happened over the past years of living overseas.

 From this picture in October 2012… the time that marked our end in full time ministry stateside to that of missionary status.